slviajero/tinybasic/README.md

 The project has outgrown its beginnings by now.
 It became a full featured BASIC interpreter with IoT and microcontroller specific features.
 There is an underlying hardware abstraction layer making the interpreter useable on a number of architectures like Arduino AVR, ESP8266, ESP32, SAMD, RP2040 and ARM.

 Arithmetic is 16 bit, 32bit or float depending on the compiler settings and the platform.
-The full set of Dartmouth language features like ON GOSUB and DEF FN is implemented.
+The full set of Dartmouth language features like ON GOSUB and (multiline) DEF FN is implemented.
 Strings are Apple 1 style.
-They are essentially integer arrays like in C. Conditions are also C style meaning part of the arithmetic.
+They are essentially character arrays like in C and remain static in memory.
+Some compatibility features with other BASIC interpreters are implemented.

+A large number of BASIC extensions are now available.
+Multiline functions, structured programming, multidimensional arrays and string arrays.
+Compatibility modes for MS BASICs, Palo Alto dialects and the Apple and Cromecon BASICs are included.

+The language is scalable and can run from 2 kB memory Arduino UNOs to large memory machines with MBs of BASIC memory.

 ## What is special - peripheral and Arduino I/O support